New Beginnings Healing & Deliverance Ministries to Hold Lunch Plate Fundraiser September 12, 2025

 Contacts: Sherman Area Office (903) 892-6529; Grayson Co.
 Maintenance (903) 893-8831; Fannin Co.
 Maintenance (903) 583-7566.

 US 75, from the Collin County Line to FM 902.
-Construction on this project is expected to begin on May 5, 2025.
 This project will widen the US 75 mainlanes from the Collin County Line to FM 902 to six lanes.
 The project will also reconstruct the bridge at County Line Road and construct new u-turn bridges in Van Alstyne near Simmons Loop and in Howe south of Hall Cemetery Road.
 This project will convert the frontage roads from two-way operation to one-way operation.
-Two lanes on the US 75 main lanes will remain open in each direction during the daytime hours with occasional further lane closures during the nighttime period.
+Two lanes on the US 75 main lanes will remain open in each direction during the daytime hours with occasional lane closures during the nighttime period.
 Watch for lane closures on the frontage roads during construction.
+A reduced speed limit of 65 mph on the US 75 mainlanes has been set for this construction project.

 US 75, from SH 91 (Texoma Parkway) to US 82.
 This project will rebuild the US 75 mainlanes from SH 91 to US 82 as well as reconstruct the entrance and exit ramps on US 75.
 The project will also reconstruct bridges at Taylor Street, Lamberth Street and the US 75 main lanes over US 82 and reconstruct the frontage road intersection at SH 91.
 A reduced speed limit of 60 mph on the US 75 mainlanes has been set for this construction project.
 Two lanes on the US 75 main lanes will remain open in each direction during the daytime hours with occasional further lane closures during the nighttime period.
 Watch for lane closures on the frontage roads during construction.